It’s easy to go great white shark cage diving from San Diego

 Horizon Charters is the only Guadalupe Island shark cage-diving company departing from the U.S. Which means not having to use a bus ride to Ensenada, Mexico.
 But having said that, I have also include three further liveaboards where you depart from San Diego by bus, but join the liveaboard in Mexico.

-The America’s Shark Boat MV Horizon is the Guadalupe Islands original shark boat and offered great white shark diving since 2000.
+The America’s Shark Boat MV Horizon is the Guadalupe Islands original shark boat.
+This liveaboard boat has offered great white shark diving since 2000.
 The MV Horizon has an added bonus as the only boat that departs from San Diego.
 This means there’s no bus-ride to Mexico

 With an emphasis on safety, cage diving with America’s Shark Boat is suitable for everyone, regardless of experience.
-There are three full days of cage diving available, which gives approximately 11-18 hours of in-water time per trip.
+There are three full days of cage diving available.
+This gives you approximately 11-18 hours of in-water time per trip.
 Click this link to see the latest prices and availability.

 The area in San Diego for shark cage diving is San Diego, CA 92116.

-Rated 8.8 and fabulous.
+Nautilus Under Sea is rated 8.7 and fabulous.
 Famous for being the support boat for the James Bond Movie ‘License to Kill’.
-A 27 metre (89 feet) liveaboard, catering to 17 guests in 8 en-suite air conditioned cabins.
+A 27 metre (89 feet) liveaboard, catering for up to 17 guests in 8 en-suite air conditioned cabins.

-The Nautilus offers liveaboard trips to Guadalupe cage diving with Great White Sharks and scuba diving the Socorro Islands divers will come face to face with Giant Pacific Mantas.
+The Nautilus Under Sea offers liveaboard trips to Guadalupe for cage diving with Great White Sharks.
+But also for scuba diving the Socorro Islands where divers will come face to face with Giant Pacific Mantas and schooling hammerheads.

-The Nautilus Belle Amie also goes to Guadalupe for great whites or the Socorro Islands.
+The Nautilus Belle Amie goes to Guadalupe for great whites or the Socorro Islands famous for manta rays.
 The Nautilus Belle Amie offers 6-day trips with a pick-up at the Ramada Hotel in San Diego and a bus ride to Ensenada.
 Experience required is Open Water certification and no minimum logged dives required.
 Click this link to see the latest prices and availability.

-Rated 8.8 and fabulous.
-A 35 metre (115 feet) custom built liveaboard boat built for divers to explore the amazing sites of Guadalupe and the Socorro Islands, Mexico.
+The Nautilus Explorer is rated 8.8 and fabulous.
+She is a 35 metre (115 feet) custom built liveaboard boat for divers to explore the amazing sites of Guadalupe and the Socorro Islands, Mexico.